Russia's Gazprom sees new LNG deal with India's Gail in six months

-GOA, India Russia's Gazprom (GAZP.MM) CEO Alexei Miller said on Saturday he hoped to renegotiate a deal to supply liquefied natural gas to India's Gail (India) Ltd (GAIL.NS) within the next six months.
+GOA, India Russia's Gazprom CEO Alexei Miller said on Saturday he hoped to renegotiate a deal to supply liquefied natural gas to India's Gail (India) Ltd within the next six months.

 "We will make a decision in the near future, in the course of six months," Miller said.